 Start a side project while studying.
 Give a solution to a real problem, no matter how small it may be.

 You can learn a lot this way.

-Feel free to copy a solution or parts of it, but plan your own version and analyze and understand the parts that are not obvious for you.
+Feel free to copy a solution or parts of it, but plan your own version and analyze and understand the parts that are not obvious to you.

-Even the scope of your studies can be build on this.
+Even the scope of your studies can be built on this.